siuying/localhook/README.md

 First, you must host your own localhook server on internet.
 Check [localhook-server](https://github.com/siuying/localhook-server) for details.

-To expose a local webhook ``http://localhost:3000/webhook`` to internet:
+Then, to expose a local webhook ``http://localhost:3000/webhook`` to internet:

 ```
 localhook https://localhook.mydomain.com http://localhost:3000 --token=1234